AI-Hypercomputer/ml-goodput-measurement/README.md

  lost after restart as well as time lost for the infrastructure to restart the workload.

+ - Infrastructure Recovery Time due to Disruption (INFRASTRUCTURE_RECOVERY_FROM_DISRUPTION)

+ This is the time taken by the infrastructure to restart the workload after a disruption.
+The root-cause of the disruption could be anything (application layer, infrastructure layer, hardware layer).

   When there is a disruption, Badput is expected to accumulate in each of the following buckets after restart: